wesf90/rails-partial/README.markdown

 ## How to Use

-The following instructions are all done inside your Rails Apps's view (.erb, .html, .haml) or stylesheet (.css, .scss, .sass) files.
+The following instructions are all done inside your Rails Apps's view (.erb, .html, .haml, .slim) or stylesheet (.css, .scss, .sass) files.

 #### Creating a Partial from Code